 What surgeries are available?

 When necessary, surgical repair of funnel chest ideally occurs during adolescence, as the associated growth in the body at that time helps prevent reoccurrence after surgery.
 There are two surgeries available: a more traditional open surgery, and a closed, minimally invasive method.
-A surgeon can help determine which of these two options is best for your child.
+A surgeon can help determine which of these two options is best for your son.

 Open surgery, or the Ravitch Procedure, involves reshaping the cartilage in the chest; this remedies funnel chest immediately.
 A surgeon may place metal bars in the chest to help the cartilage keep its shape, but these are removed within 6 to 12 months.